5 Fingers (1952) starring James Mason, Danielle Darrieux, Michael Rennie

-The valet to the British ambassador in Turkey during WWII decides to improve his lot by selling his employer’s top-secret documents to the Nazis in this classic spy film starring James Mason.
-Based on the true story of Elyesa Bazna, one of the most famous spies of World War II, the film was nominated for two Academy Awards®.
+The valet to the British ambassador in Turkey during WWII decides to improve his lot ….
+By selling his employer’s top-secret documents to the Nazis.
+This classic spy film stars James Mason.
+Based on the true story of Elyesa Bazna, one of the most famous spies of World War II.
+It was nominated for two Academy Awards®.

 Review of 5 Fingers

-In short, 5 Fingers is an absolutely riveting spy movie, set towards the end of World War II.
+In short, 5 Fingers is an absolutely riveting spy movie.
+It’s set towards the end of World War II.
 James Mason gives an excellent performance as the spy Cicero.
 He portrays this traitor sympathetically – a servant who’s tired of serving others.
-A man who wants the finer things in life – including the widow of a Polish nobleman whom he once served.
-Excellent performances all around, including Michael Rennie as the English agent who suspects, and tracks down, the traitor.
+A man who wants the finer things in life.
+Including the widow of a Polish nobleman whom he once served.
+Excellent performances all around.
+Including Michael Rennie as the English agent who suspects, and tracks down, the traitor.

 Cast of characters in 5 Fingers